Assisted Payroll Service: FAQs for 2013 FUTA Credit Reduction States

-This article explains how the Federal Unemployment Tax Act (FUTA) credit reduction for Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Rhode Island, Vermont, Virgin Islands, and Wisconsin will affect your FUTA taxes, Form 940, and Schedule A for 2012.
+This article explains how the Federal Unemployment Tax Act (FUTA) credit reduction for Arkansas, California, Connecticut, Delaware, Georgia, Indiana, Kentucky, Missouri, New York, North Carolina, Ohio, Rhode Island, Virgin Islands, and Wisonsin, will affect FUTA taxes, Form 940, and Schedule A for 2013.

 You have an active payroll subscription and an up-to-date Assisted payroll version of QuickBooks.

-In early January 2013, an email will be sent to customers who owe additional FUTA taxes due to the credit reduction.
+In mid January 2014, an email will be sent to customers who owe additional FUTA taxes due to the credit reduction.
 We will notify you of the exact dollar amount due and when your payroll account will be debited.